 THE SOMALI CIVIL WAR LEFT ITS RICH ARCHITECTURAL HERITAGE IN RUINS.
-WHAT REMAINS CELEBRATES THESE REMNANTS OF THE COUNTRY’S PAST AND OFFERS THE HOPE THAT THEY CAN BE THE FOUNDATIONS OF A BRIGHTER FUTURE.
+WHAT REMAINS CELEBRATED THESE REMNANTS OF THE COUNTRY’S PAST AND OFFERED THE HOPE THAT THEY CAN BE THE FOUNDATIONS OF A BRIGHTER FUTURE.

-Visitors will be guided through images and video projection that follow the devastation which not only transformed the physical landscape of the country but also carried with it unimaginable human costs.
-The main installation features 3D models of Mogadishu’s most iconic buildings and monuments.
+Visitors were guided through images and video projection that followed the devastation which not only transformed the physical landscape of the country but also carried with it unimaginable human costs.
+The main installation featured 3D models of Mogadishu’s most iconic buildings and monuments.
 As the capital city, Mogadishu is emblematic of both the architectural styles and the political struggles of the whole country.
-Visitors will be immersed in a 360-degree experience showing how the country has radically changed in the last 30 years, and suggesting how what remains could act as the foundation for future reconstruction.
+Visitors were immersed in a 360-degree experience showing how the country has radically changed in the last 30 years, and suggesting how what remains could act as the foundation for future reconstruction.
 The remnants of the past bear witness to people’s hope that Somalia will return to the vibrant country it once was.

 - Curator: Somali Architecture